-After six months of intervention, field monitoring by MoH and Local Government extension staff indicate that participating households (8,420) have made significant gains (See chart above) with an average 41% improvement in hygiene behaviors across 14 indicators included the following:

-Improved fly-proof latrines with hand-washing facilities in use from 16% to 71%; ventilated kitchens from 11% to 69%, mosquito net usage from 50% to 79%, improved latrines from 67% to 82%.
+After six months of intervention, field monitoring by MoH and Local Government extension staff indicate that participating households (8,420) have made significant gains (See chart above) with an average 41% improvement in hygiene behaviors across 14 indicators included the following: Improved fly-proof latrines with hand-washing facilities in use from 16% to 71%; ventilated kitchens from 11% to 69%, mosquito net usage from 50% to 79%, improved latrines from 67% to 82%.
 Long term sustainability is anticipated as a result of anecdotal evidence of the strong engagement by district and sub-district leadership with those CHCs who have completed their training and now taking responsibility for management of their preventative health and hygiene enabling facilities.

-Many CHCs are transforming into village-based enterprises, initiating projects such as soap making, production of local sanitation and hygiene products and opening bank accounts as a result of the marked increase in social cohesion and sense of accomplishment that is already evident.
+Many CHCs are transforming into village-based enterprises, registering as cooperatives and opening bank accounts as a result of the marked increase in social cohesion and sense of accomplishment that is already evident.
 Such developments are likely to provide the means to achieve improved standards of sanitary facility as well as to sustain health gains.

-Ministry of Health has called on all partners to scale up training and implementation of CHCs across the entire country in order to achieve 100% CHC coverage in all 14,860 villages by 2018.
-Both Unicef and USAID have pledged to support this scale up with funding for multiplication of CBEHPP facilitation tools, training, monitoring and evaluation country wide.
+Ministry of Health has called on all partners to scale up training and implementation of CHCs across the entire country in order to achieve 100% CHC coverage in all 15,000 villages by 2018.
+Both Unicef and USAID have pledge to support this scale up with funding for training country wide.

 It is critical to ensure better quality control of the CHC model in order to achieve maximum health impact.
-This will be achieved through standardized CHC training and the adoption of improved M&E using the web-based monitoring tool that BMGF has funded AA to develop in order to track the hygiene behaviour changes within each and every CHC in real time.
+This will be achieved through standardized CHC training and the adoption of improved M&E using the web-based monitoring tool that BMGF has funded AA to develop in order to tracking the hygiene behaviour changes within each and every CHC in real time.
 See Monitoring page 12.

-This year Zimbabwe AHEAD was officially absorbed into Africa AHEAD, registered as an INGO.
+an INGO.
 Our experienced team has been supporting many partners including CNFA, IMC, MSF, SNV & ADRA.